 - Cook bacon.
 In a cast iron skillet, cook diced bacon over medium high heat until lightly browned and crispy.
 Transfer to paper towels to drain.
 Pour off all but 1 tablespoon of the fat from the pan.

 - Cook aromatics.
 Add onions to the pan and cook covered over medium-low heat until onions begin to soften, stirring occasionally, 2-3 minutes.
-Uncover pan and continue cooking onions until have browned.
+Uncover pan and continue cooking onions until they have browned, 10-15 minutes.
 Remove from heat and stir in sage, thyme, and cooked bacon.
 Taste and season with salt and pepper as needed.
 Set aside.

 - Make filling.
 In a large bowl, whisk together squash purée, whole egg, egg yolk, and milk.
 Reserve about 5 tablespoons of the bacon mixture for sprinkling on top of the tartlets.
 Stir the remaining bacon mixture into the squash mixture along with the Gruyere cheese, Parmesan, salt, and pepper to taste.